Fabrixa Integration API Reference

 Replace $yourSecret with your shared secret key.
 Always use hash_equals for comparing signatures to mitigate timing attacks.

-It is strongly recommended that your endpoint returns a 200 OK status code as quickly as possible to acknowledge the successful receipt of the webhook.
+We strongly recommend your endpoint returns a 200 OK status code as quickly as possible to acknowledge successful receipt of the webhook.
 While any 2xx or 3xx response is considered successful, 200 is the most commonly used and reliable.

-To avoid delivery timeouts or retries, it's best to immediately return 200 OK and handle the processing of the webhook payload asynchronously (e.g., by dispatching a background job or pushing to a queue).
+To avoid delivery timeouts or retries, return 200 OK immediately and handle webhook payload processing asynchronously, for example via a background job or queue.
 If your endpoint takes too long to respond, it may be considered a failure even if the response is ultimately successful.

 Responses with status codes in the 4xx or 5xx range, or timeouts, will trigger retries according to the retry mechanism.